Espresso-Aficionados/website/recommendations/midrange-machines.md

 #### Lucca A53 by La Spaziale ($2000 US via Clive Coffee)
 *In Short:* A customized La Spaziale Vivaldi II.
-This is a flat profile machine but is a steam monster - it has a much steam boiler than any other machine here.
+This is a flat profile machine but is a steam monster - it has a much larger steam boiler than any other dual boiler machine  listed here.
 It is unfortunately hamstrung by its rather oddball 53mm group head and large size.

 **The Good:**
 - PID control of both boilers (400ml brew, 1.2L service).
 - Tons of steam power with stock 4x 0.9mm hole tip.
-- It has both brew and steam pressure gauges, but I am unsure of the accuracy of the brew pressure gauge.
+- Both brew and steam pressure gauges included.
 - E61 style mechanical preinfusion chamber an optional add-on.
 - Lever controlled steam rather than knob - kind of a nice touch to me.
 - Built like an absolute tank.